BurbSec/JohnnyBot/README.md

   - Allows moderators to dump and archive user messages from specific channels
   - Provides temporary download links for message archives
   - Automatically cleans up old archive files

+- **Channel Write Protection:**
+  - Deletes any non-moderator messages posted in the `PROTECTED_CHANNELS` you define in `config.py`
+  - This is a hack to get around Discord's requirement of a minimum number of messagebale channels.

 - **PetBot Interactions:**
   - Includes [PetBot](https://github.com/0xMetr0/PetBot) functionality with time-themed messages